astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 ### Writing DAG code for Astro

-Astro users have several options for developing DAGs: the Astro Cloud IDE or the Astro CLI.
+Astro users have options when it comes to developing DAGs: the Astro Cloud IDE or the Astro CLI.
 The Astro Cloud IDE is a low-code, cloud-based solution that does not require installing any software.
 It is recommended for new Airflow users or those who cannot install the Astro CLI or its prerequisites.
 The Astro CLI is recommended for those who want to develop code locally in a containerized setup using their preferred IDE.
 It is especially useful for those migrating existing DAGs to Astro.

 #### Use the Astro Cloud IDE for secure, low-code development in the cloud